LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-structures-and-collections/README.md

 Just as Python provides the dictionary structure to allow us to store data as key/value pairs, C# also provides us a similar mechanism.
 C# also calls these objects dictionaries, and they are provided by the `Dictionary` class.

-Considering the gradebook example, we can improve our program using a dictionary, and storing students' grades along with their names in the same data structure.
+Considering the gradebook example, we can improve our program using a dictionary and storing students' grades along with their names in the same data structure.
 The names will be the keys, and the grades will be the values.

 ### Gradebook (Python Dictionary Version)